Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

 Baragar (\cite{Baragar91}) conjectured that just as $\Gamma$ acts transitively on $\mathcal{M}(\mathbb{Z}_{>0})$, so too it acts transitively on $\mathcal{M}^*(\mathbb{F}_p)\vcentcolon = \mathcal{M}(\mathbb{F}_p) \setminus\{(0, 0, 0)\}$.
-If this is true, the reduction mod $p$ map $\mathcal{M}(\mathbb{Z})\mapsto\mathcal{M}(\mathbb{F}_p)$ would be surjective, a form of \textit{strong approximation}.
+If this is true, the reduction mod $p$ map $\mathcal{M}(\mathbb{Z})\to\mathcal{M}(\mathbb{F}_p)$ would be surjective, a form of \textit{strong approximation}.
 Indeed, given any nontrivial solution $(x, y, z)$ to (\ref{Markoff}) over $\mathbb{F}_p$, there would be a sequence of Vieta involutions taking $(1, 1, 1)$ to $(x, y, z)$; applying this same sequence of involutions in $\mathbb{Z}$ to the root solution $(1, 1, 1)$ then gives an integral solution congruent to $(x, y, z)$ mod $p$.
 Results of Bourgain, Gamburd, and Sarnak \cite{BGS} imply that this is true for density one of all primes, and a further result of Chen \cite{Chen} improved this to hold for all sufficiently large primes; in fact, it suffices to have $p\geq 10^{393}$ (\cite{MarkoffConnectivityBound}).
-Bourgain, Gamburd, and Sarnak (\cite{BGSPreprint}) extended this result to $\mathbb{Z}/N\mathbb{Z}$ for squarefree $N$ whose prime factors are all $\equiv 1$ (mod 4), and Meiri and Puder (\cite{MeiriPuder}) extended it to squarefree $N$ whose prime factors lie in a density one set containing all primes $\equiv 1$ (mod 4).
+Bourgain, Gamburd, and Sarnak (\cite{BGSPreprint}) extended the corresponding transitivity result to $\mathbb{Z}/N\mathbb{Z}$ for squarefree $N$ whose prime factors are all $\equiv 1$ (mod 4), and Meiri and Puder (\cite{MeiriPuder}) extended it to squarefree $N$ whose prime factors lie in a density-one set containing all primes $\equiv 1$ (mod 4).
 These results enabled Bourgain, Gamburd, and Sarnak to establish that almost all Markoff numbers are composite (\cite{BGS}, Theorem 3).
 Bourgain, Gamburd, and Sarnak phrase their transitivity results in terms of a family of graphs they call Markoff graphs, which they conjecture to be expander graphs; were expansion proven one could use sieve methods to establish that infinitely many Markoff numbers are almost primes, as in the affine sieve (see for instance \cite{BGSExpansion}, \cite{SarnakLinearSieveNotes}, and \cite{GolsefidySarnakAffLinSieve}).
+For broad, up-to-date surveys of material related to arithmetic and dynamics on the Markoff surface and some of its relatives, we refer the reader to \cite{SilvermanNotices} and \cite{GamburdICM}.

-Since the paper of Bourgain, Gamburd, and Sarnak, there has been interest in extending these types of results to broader classes of varieties.
+Since the work of Bourgain, Gamburd, and Sarnak, there has been interest in extending these types of results to broader classes of varieties.
 The simplest extension would be to the family given by